xmos/lib_xud/examples/AN00129_hid_class/README.rst

 This application note is designed to run on an XMOS xCORE-200 or xCORE.AI series devices.

-The example code provided with the application has been implemented and tested on the xCORE EXPLORER board(s) but there is no dependancy on this board and it can be modified to run on any development board which uses an xCORE-200 or xCORE.AI series device with USB functionality.
+The example code provided with this application note has been implemented and tested on the xCORE EXPLORER board(s) but there are no dependencies on this board and it can be modified to run on any development board which uses an xCORE-200 or xCORE.AI series device with USB functionality.

 Prerequisites